The commandments, laws and rules within Christianity.

 Very different when compared with Judaism and Islam.

-This particular article firstly explains the context of rules, laws and commandments within Christianity.
-It then describes how Christians principally know right from wrong.
-Lastly, it presents Christian views on the cost of disobedience or wrongdoing, i.e. committing ‘sin’.
+This particular article begins by explaining the context of rules, laws and commandments within Christianity.
+It then describes how Christians basically know right from wrong.
+Lastly, it presents Christian views on the cost of disobedience or wrongdoing, i.e. committing ‘sin’; when breaking rules etc.

 It is necessary, before going on, to highlight some important issues.
 Rules, laws and commandments of Christianity need to be understood in that context.
 Within Christianity, there are two major factors relating to how God deals with us in regard to our wrongdoings (sin).